Disability Tax: Laws and General Information

-The IRS defines a permanent disability as one that prevents you from engaging in consistent employment.
+The U.S. IRS defines a permanent disability as one that prevents you from engaging in consistent employment.
 It does not include activities that relate to ordinary personal and household maintenance.
-If you can still take care of your house and daily life, that doesn't mean that you are capable of gainful employment and the IRS understands that.
+If you can still take care of your house and daily life, that doesn't mean that you are capable of gainful employment, and the IRS understands that.
 However, the level of household activity is a factor the IRS may consider in determining whether you have a permanent and total disability.
 Claiming the credit also requires you to obtain a statement from your physician certifying that you are permanently and totally disabled.
-Further information is available on the U.S. IRS Web Site.
+Further information is available on the U.S. IRS Website.

 Recent new U.S. tax laws allow persons with disabilities to receive more favorable federal tax treatment.
 Individuals who receive Social Security disability insurance benefits may receive tax-free income if they meet certain eligibility criteria.

 Taxed disability benefits do not include benefits received through the Social Security Administration as Supplement Security Income (SSI).
 SSI is provided on an as-needed basis to disabled indigents.
 However, Social Security Disability Insurance (SSDI) benefits are provided to individuals who have paid enough Social Security taxes to qualify for the SSDI program.

 SSI is provided to individuals who may not have worked and paid into the SSDI insurance pool.
 SSI is typically not taxable and not included as income.
+If the only income you received during the tax year was your Social Security disability benefit, your benefit generally is not taxable, and you probably do not have to file a tax return.
 If you have income in addition to your benefits, you may have to file a return even if none of your benefits are taxable.
-You should review IRS publication 915 and consult with your personal tax adviser.
+You should review IRS publication 915 and consult your personal tax adviser.

-- Medical costs incurred for examinations and reports
+- Medical costs incurred for examinations and reports.

-- Fee's paid to doctors and hospitals
+- Fees's paid to doctors and hospitals.

-- Transportation and special assistance costs for travel to/from claim related destinations
+- Transportation and special assistance costs for travel to/from claim-related destinations.

 Earned Income Tax Credit (EITC or EIC)

-Social Security Disability benefits are never taxed on your state or city returns.
+- Social Security Disability benefits are never taxed on your state or city returns.

-MyFreeTaxes provides free federal and state tax preparation and filing assistance for qualified individuals or families with a combined income of $62,000 or less.
+- MyFreeTaxes provides free federal and state tax preparation and filing assistance for qualified individuals or families with a combined income of $62,000 or less.

-The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $54,000 or less, persons with disabilities and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+- The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $54,000 or less, persons with disabilities, and limited English-speaking taxpayers who need assistance in preparing their tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.